Tealeaf iOS SDK public API reference

 logNSErrorEvent:message:[file:line:level:]

-Logs an error as described in an NSError
+Logs an error as described in the NSError

 instance.